kokkos/kokkos/BUILD.md

     * Whether to print information about which profiling tools gotloaded
     * BOOL Default: OFF
 * Kokkos_ENABLE_TESTS
-    * Whether to build serial  backend
+    * Whether to build tests
     * BOOL Default: OFF

 ## Other Options